 Once the first set of games are finished, the Governors/Directors all meet with the league to check to make sure each team is in the proper tier for their level of skill & talent.
-If there is any concern with where your team is placed, you are encouraged to fill out the Tiering Request Form prior to the tiering meeting (check the Season Timeline to see when that is).
+If there is any concern with where your team is placed, you are encouraged to fill out the Tiering Request Form to state your case for movement up or down a tier.
 Good luck to you all & have fun!

 Return to Top

 The League Organization Chart is to help you with what is required of you from the League.
 Issues from parents should come directly from team management to The League Governor or home Association President, not directly to the league Executive.
 Communications directly to the executive may be disregarded without explanation.

 Please include: Name, Team, Position, and Tier in all of your email, and put the game number in the subject line.

 TEAM MANAGER - primary link or contact to your team and to The home league tier governor.

 Any problems with scheduling, game sheets, suspensions must be brought to the governor/directors attention through the team manager.

 Once you have been assigned a tier for your team, go to that tier page on The League website and find the contact information of your governor and email them with your name, email address, and phone number that you would like to be contacted at through-out the year.
 Your governor will give you a login and password for your team.
 Sign on to The League website and input the name, email address, and phone number of the coaching and managerial staff.

 -The manager must ensure that all players are properly registered with Hockey Alberta (contact your registrar), prior to playing their first League pre-season tiering game.